Cloufield/gwaslab/docs/UpdateLogs.md

 ## 3.4.39 20240207
 - integrated LDSC
-- fixed bug when saving plot as pdf with matplotlib>3.6
-- fixed typos
+- updated LICENSE from MIT to GPL-3.0 license
 - added check_novel_set / check_cis
 - added filter_snp/palindromic/indel and filter_hapmap3
 - updated log system
-- fixed bug when gene name is empty in regional plot
+- fixed bug when gene name is empty in GTF in regional plot
-- fixed error in harmonization when there is no palindromic or indel to check.
+- fixed error in harmonization when there is no palindromic SNPS or indels to check.
+- fixed bug when saving plot as pdf with matplotlib>3.6
+- fixed typos

 ## 3.4.38 20240203
 - fixed seaborn version